 In August of 2013, David Rinkel announced that he would be closing the mill and putting it up for sale.
 Despite the fact that it had been in his family for 109 years, he said the mill just couldn't make ends meet.
 Two weeks later, he announced that he had changed his mind and was going to take another shot at keeping the mill open.

 During that two week period, customers had cleaned out the mill store of nearly all of the remaining stock, and begged him not to close the mill.
 A local Scout official said that they might not be able to continue their pancake breakfast fundraisers without New Rinkel pancake mix.
 One LaGrange County bakery said the had tried five different flours in place of New Rinkel pastry flour without success.
 Customers in New York and California wanted to stock up on his Hearts of Wheat cereal.
 The message he got from his customers was that they were willing to pay a little more for his product if that was what it took to keep the mill operating.
 Rinkel had assumed that any price increase would have resulted in lost customers.
-As of December, 2015 the mill is still in operation.

 - New Rinkel Flour Mill